Online Dating: The New Vocabulary and Tips for Success

 A zombie is someone that just won’t disappear and keeps coming back into another’s life.
 You know the example of “the Zombie ex-girlfriend.”
 She just won’t go away.
 Of course, that works both ways.

-What may be lacking is a conversation clearly letting the other person know where they stand in their dating relationship.
+What may be lacking is a conversation clearly lets the other person know where they stand in their dating relationship.

 If the communication was clear and the person still comes around, that would be another type of concern: i.e., stalking.